 Find out more on women migrants across Europe with our documentary available HERE

-For her, the object that best represents her migration experience is a photograph of her mother, who inspired her to seek a better life abroad.
+For her, the object that best represents her migration experience is a photo album.

 Interview conducted by Camelia Zavarache on 29 May 2023 in Bucharest via Zoom

 To cite this interview, Zavarache, Camelia (29 of May 2023).
 Interview of Galina (from the Republic of Moldova to Romania).
 Bucharest, Romania (4:08 min)